mbrcknl/puzzle-parity-permutations/README.markdown

   `LaTeX_Rule_Sugar.thy`.
 This was taken from the Isabelle/HOL distribution, which has a BSD-style license.

-The `ylj17` folder contains a slightly abbreviated version of the top-down proof for a talk at [YOW!
+The `ylj17` folder contains:

+- A slightly abbreviated version of the top-down proof for a talk at [YOW!
   Lambda Jam 2017][YLJ17].
+- Slides for that talk.

 [YLJ17]: http://lambdajam.yowconference.com.au/